stephenlf/rs-aoc-learn/book_text/src/Intro/Getting Started.md

 This book assumes that you have read _[The Rust Programming Language](https://doc.rust-lang.org/book/)_ and have some mastery over basic Rust syntax.
 It also assumes that you have some experience building and running Rust programs (binaries and libraries), though I will be including all of the commands I use throughout the book.

+## Solution design philosophy
+Whenever possible, I will focus these tutorials on the following principles:
+1) Focus on learning Rust over algorithms.
+2) Focus on instructive solutions over good solutions.
+3) Parse our inputs programmatically.
+No hard coding solutions.

 ## Getting started

 For licensing reasons, I won't be copying the Advent of Code 2022 (AoC) problems wholesale into this book, so you will need an AoC account to follow along.
 Make an account [on the website](https://adventofcode.com/).